 Bedford College (UK) 1st XV and U16

-We will be hosting Bedford College, who have travelled from the UK with their 1st XV, 2nd XV and U16 squads, on Tuesday 18th July.
+We will be hosting Bedford College, who have travelled from the UK with their 1st XV, 2nd XV and U16 squads, on Tuesday, 18 July.
 Kick-off time will be 1200 for U16 and 1300 for 1st XV.
-We will select our 1st XV and U16 squads ASAP for this fixture but please note this is the first Tuesday of term 3 and we will want all players selected available for this fixture.
-Parents and students are more than welcome to attend the game and post match presentation if they have the time and we would love to have as many supporters on the hill as possible.
+We will select our 1st XV and U16 squads ASAP for this fixture but please note this is the first Tuesday of Term 3 and we will want all players selected to be available for this fixture.
+Parents and students are more than welcome to attend the game and post-match presentation if they have the time and we would love to have as many supporters on the hill as possible.

 NSW AICES U16 and U18 Schoolboy Games

 Tuesday gave our AICES representatives another opportunity to show their skills to the NSW selectors with another two games against strong opposition.